aiphilos/docs/index.rst

 Welcome to the official aiPhilos documentation.

-If you are interested in our API-Documentation, have a look here: https://docs.aiphilos.com/api/
+If you are interested in our full API-Documentation, follow this link:

+.. include:: shared/docLinks/swaggerLink.txt

 .. toctree::
    :maxdepth: 2